When is everything happening?

 Where else should I visit?

 Mérida and its surroundings are beautiful and have loads to visit.
 We recommend Cozumel, Holbox and Cancún (yes, the beaches and ocean are beautiful!) for beach getaways.
 For day trips you can view our recommendations on the website.
-We're planning on being in Mexico City the week before, doing some low-key hangoutsL taco tours, jazz bars, the pyramids, nothing formal, just fun mingling times.
-We'd love to see some of you there!
+We're planning on being in Mexico City from mid-October and we’d love to see some of you there.
+Do let us know if you’ll be there!

 Where can I get hair and makeup done?